oholiab/vrhackspace/README.md

 - Oculus Rift/Google Cardboard style rendering and controls
 - Rendering of interactive filesystem/process/device style constructs a la Jurassic Park (THIS IS A UNIX SYSTEM...
 I KNOW THIS)

+###Stuff ticked off
+- Only enter text in a selected terminal
+- Visual terminal selection hint (outline)